Central Maine Power Prepared for Winter Storm

 FOR IMMEDIATE RELEASE

-AUGUSTA, Maine — Jan 23, 2017 — Central Maine Power Company, a subsidiary of AVANGRID, Inc. (NYSE: AGR), has been monitoring weather forecasts and is prepared for a major winter storm that could bring mixed precipitation and strong winds to Maine Monday night and Tuesday.
+AUGUSTA, Maine Dec.
+28, 2016 Central Maine Power Company, a subsidiary of AVANGRID, Inc. (NYSE: AGR), has been monitoring weather forecasts and is prepared for a major winter storm that could bring heavy, wet snow and strong winds to Maine Thursday and Friday.

 CMP's storm readiness teams have been holding planning meetings, and the company is pre-positioning personnel and equipment to ensure that adequate resources are in place to restore power outages that might occur as a result of the storm.
 If needed, the company can also call on resources from the other AVANGRID energy companies in Connecticut and New York, as well as contractors and regional mutual assistance partners.
 The company is also coordinating its preparations with the Maine Emergency Management Agency and county emergency management personnel.